camillekokoko/matters-data-challenge/README.md

 Each of the challenges are designed to be open-ended, so that the participant can explore and implement as much as her/his time and energy permits.
 All options will get bonus points if the computation is hosted and carried out remotely.

 ### a.
-Restraurant lifespan prediction and exploration with Yelp data
+Restraurant survival prediction and exploration with Yelp data

 Yelp dataset is used in this exercise to predict and understand restraurant lifespan.
 It can be downloaded from [Yelp data challenge website](https://www.yelp.com/dataset) or [Kaggle's hosted version](https://www.kaggle.com/yelp-dataset/yelp-dataset).
 Data points in most cities are sparse, so the participant can choose one or more large cities that have enough data points.

 **Requirements**:

-1. Extract estimation for restaurant survival time.
+1. Extract estimation for restaurant survival rate at different year.
-2. Make predictions of restaurant survival time based on other features, estimate and visualize error/precision of prediction.
+2. Make predictions of restaurant survival rate based on number of year and other features, estimate and visualize error/precision of prediction.
-3. Classify restaurants into groups, and form initial hypothesis that explans the lifespan differences among groups.
+3. Classify restaurants into groups, and form initial hypothesis that explans the survival rate differences among groups.

 **Bonus**: